 This makes about 5 pints (actual yield depends on how much you cook it down).
 It can be canned for shelf storage using the hot water bath method or kept in the refrigerator for use within 3 months.
 It makes wonderful holiday gifts when processed in half-pint jars.

-If you find you want thicker apple butter after the recommended cook time, simple remove the lid to the slow cooker and allow it to continue to cook.
+To yield a thicker apple butter after the recommended cook time, remove the lid to the slow cooker and allow it to continue to cook.
 Watch it carefully and stir frequently to avoid chance or scorching.

 Slow Cooker Pennsylvania Dutch Apple ButterCourse: Appetizers, SpreadsCuisine: Pa.
 Dutch, Coal RegionDifficulty: Easy